dmytro-rybak/kube-deployments/README.md

 Once you have updated `argocd.yaml`, commit and push the changes to your **GitHub repository** and you should changes in your Argo CD UI.
 And you need to manually sync the `root` application to install Argo CD application.

-### Step 4: Create Argo CD Application for Ingress-Nginx
+### Step 4: Create an Argo CD Application for Ingress-Nginx

 Next, we will create an **Argo CD application for Ingress-Nginx**, which will handle ingress traffic for our Kubernetes cluster.